 To rally fans, 'Dakar' means 'Hard'.
-Fortunately, the Land Cruiser likes a challenge, and consequently, the famously reliable 4x4 has a long history of success in the grueling 15-day, 5,280 mile desert race.
+Fortunately, the Land Cruiser likes a challenge, and consequently, the famously reliable 4x4 has a long history of success in the gruelling 15-day, 5,280-mile desert race.

 In 1996, Team Araco entered two Land Cruisers and took the top two podium positions in their class (Unmodified Diesel).
 Five years later in 2001, the car celebrated its 50th anniversary and Araco successfully toasted the car's half century by winning the class championship once more.